WESC Country Works at West Hill

 - Growing bedding plants, herbs and vegetables for sale in our Charity Shops and to local businesses.

 - Developing individual zones including a small orchard, wild flower meadow, sensory garden and vegetable gardens.

 - Managing woodland and laying new hedges.

 Patrick Phillips (Horticulture Project Manager, West Hill) joined us in March 2017 and oversees the development of the site.
-He has a BSc in Horitculture with Plantsmanship and has previously worked at Forbury House and Cothay Manor.
-Patrick is assisted by a loyal and enthusiastic team of volunteers who get involved with anything from watering and weeding to ‘jungle-busting’ and bridge building.
+He graduated from the Royal Botanic Garden Edinburgh with a BSc in Horticulture with Plantsmanship and has managed the gardens of Askham Bryan College and Cothay Manor.
+Patrick is assisted by a loyal and enthusiastic team of volunteers who get involved with anything from watering and weeding to propagation and bridge building.

 Along the way we have been helped by volunteering groups from Devon County Council, Exeter College “Positive Pathways”, The Prince’s Trust, The Department of Work and Pensions, Michelmores Solicitors, and many more.